Shayan-Akhavan/pybootnet/README.md

 ## Usage
 1. Import the `requirements.txt` for this file.
 2. Prepare your data as a Pandas DataFrame or a list of DataFrames.
+Make sure to preprocess your data so that the target variables you want to visualize in the network are in the columns of the DataFrame.
+For example, if you're analyzing correlations between different taxa, each taxon should be represented as a separate column in the DataFrame.
 3. Use the `map_columns` function to make the column values more readable if needed.
 4. Create bootstrap replicates of your data using the `bootstrap_replicates` function.
 5. Calculate the correlation matrices for each bootstrap replicate using the `correlation_matrix` function.